Life Insurance With High Cholesterol

 These blood pressure levels are called systolic (maximum) and diastolic (minimum) pressure.
 Medical professionals usually express this measurement as one number over another, such as 125 over 80.

-The first number is the maximum or systolic pressure, and the second is the minimum or diastolic pressure.
-In cases of high blood pressure, numbers are consistently higher than a measurement of 140 over 90 for an extended period, usually over the course of several weeks.
+In cases of high blood pressure, the numbers are consistently higher than 140 over 90 for an extended period, usually several weeks.

 How High Blood Pressure and High Cholesterol Can Affect Life Insurance

-High blood pressure and high cholesterol are red flags for insurance companies – the high incident rate associated with these conditions makes applicants a larger risk.
-Although there may be a concern, these conditions are usually well managed, and insurers are willing to offer standard terms.
+High blood pressure and high cholesterol are red flags for insurance companies – the high incidence of these conditions makes applicants a greater risk.

 The knowledgeable consultants at Insurance Hero can help secure life insurance for people with pre-existing conditions.

-Pre-existing conditions do not have to mean high premiums and unaffordable coverage – Insurance Hero is here to help.
+Pre-existing conditions do not have to mean high premiums and unaffordable coverage.
+Insurance Hero is here to help.

 UK Medical Resources (Condition Specific)